Flat space gravity at finite cutoff: Boundary theory on non-spherical spaces

 The case of $K = 0$ is somewhat singular, as it implies

 where the inverse temperature is fixed by $r_h/r_c$.
 (The usual solution $r_c = \infty$ for $K = 0$ would result in a non-Euclidean metric.)
 Note that neither $r_c$ nor $r_h$ are independently fixed by the equations.
 This means that there is technically an infinity of solutions at a finely tuned $\tilde{\b}$.
 Furthermore, since both the bulk cosmological constant and $K$ vanish, the on-shell actions of all of these solutions vanishes, resulting in an infinite degeneracy.
+The interpretation of the $K=0$ case is unclear.